IBM/data-privacy-toolkit/docker/README.md

 ./gradlew build
 ```

-This gradle task will compile the project, execute all the tests specified in the `/src/test/java` subfolder, and create
-the final jar file in the `/build/libs` subfolder.
+This gradle task will compile the project, execute all the tests specified in the `/src/test/java` subfolder, and it will create the final jar file in the `/build/libs` subfolder.

 Running the following command gradle will create the uberjar, i.e. a jar file that also contains all the dependencies required to run DPT as an application.
 ```bash